What is a technology or IT roadmap?

 Sales and marketing

-A great technology roadmap is an ongoing process that identifies the key technology initiatives that will support the needs of the organization.
-This process keeps business units focused on the most important high-level objectives so the organization can form the technology roadmap and plan to deliver on the milestones.
-The roadmap should also take note of any potential risk factors so the team is aware of potential roadblocks and can prepare accordingly.
+Maintaining a great technology roadmap helps your team identify the key technology initiatives that will support the needs of the organization.
+You can also take note of any potential risk factors so you can prepare for potential roadblocks accordingly.

-Sometimes plans do change, and when this occurs, the technology roadmap should be updated to reflect any changes in projects, timing, or priority.
+As plans evolve, the technology roadmap should be updated to reflect any changes in projects, timing, or priority.
 This allows the entire team to visualize the detailed plans and how they might impact tasks for each person in the organization.